evgo2017/killport/killport-desktop/README.md

 1. Ensure .NET SDK is installed.
 2. Navigate to the `killport-desktop` directory.
 3. Run `dotnet run` to launch the application.

+---

+If you encounter issues, please file an [issue](https://github.com/evgo2017/killport/issues) or contact me at [evgo2017.com/about](https://evgo2017.com/about).